ibmresilient/resilient-community-apps/sc_email_parser/README.md

 ## Configuration
 ### The incident owner
-New incidents need an owner, an individual identified by their email address.
+New incidents need an owner, either an individual identified by their email address or a group name.
 In the provided script, every incident is owned by the user admin@co3sys.com.
 This should be changed to reflect your Resilient platform.
 For example, to change the owner to l1@businessname.com, locate line 492 of the script:

 ```python
 # The new incident owner